mmlynarik/data-lovers/docs/python.md

 - a list of unnecessary booleans is imported e.g. include_easter_sunday -> same for all other holidays
 - a single way to call a country: CzechRepublic

+# Python Global Interpreter Lock (GIL)

+- a lock that allows only one thread to hold the control of the Python interpreter

+> only one thread can be in a state of execution at any point in time

+- exists only in the original CPython implementation
+- a thread is a separate flow of execution (the threads may be running on different processors, but they will only be running one at a time -> to run them at the same time, check out multi-processing)

+Multi-processing approach gives each python process its own Python interpretter and memory space so the GIL is not a problem.

+[What is the Python Global Interpreter Lock?][16]

 [1]: https://hackersandslackers.com/so-youve-fucked-up-your-python-path/
 [2]: https://pypi.org/project/virtualenvwrapper/
 [3]: https://packaging.python.org/tutorials/packaging-projects/